ankane/libmf-ruby/README.md

 model.q_factors
 ```

-Get the bias (average of all elements in training matrix)
+Get the bias (average of all elements in the training matrix)

 ```ruby
 model.bias